 The credit bureaus receive your information through furnishers.
 Furnishers are businesses like banks, mortgage lenders, credit card companies, and medical or utility providers that provide data related to account ownership and performance.
 The furnisher has an obligation to provide the credit bureaus with accurate information.

-However, when inaccurate information is provided to the credit bureaus, the credit report errors could lead to denial for new credit, a change in current credit terms, or a lower credit score.
+However, when inaccurate information is provided to the credit bureaus, these errors could lead to a credit denial, a change in current credit terms, or a lower credit score.

 How do I check my credit report?